henrysky/astroNN/docs/source/gaia_dr2_special.rst

 will be the star must be close to us.
 If neural network can infer intrinsic brightness based on APOGEE spectra, with apparent magnitude we can get the distance as long as we have the stellar spectra.

-This page will act as a notebook for the author (Henry) and share his latest update on Gaia DR2 preparation.
+This page will act as a notebook for the author (Henry) and share his latest update on Gaia DR2 preparation. astroNN will starts to prepare Gaia DR2 once the data model comes out.

 FAQ: What is fakemag? : http://astronn.readthedocs.io/en/latest/tools_gaia.html#fakemag-dummy-scale